 On our way back we hiked down to the waterfall, but the best view of the waterfall is from up here on the trail.

-This area is so colourful, green grass, steam, blue river, hot pots, soda springs, greyish blue mud pools, patches of silicon and sulphur blending in with nature.
+This area is so colourful; green grass, steam, blue river, hot pots, soda springs, greyish blue mud pools, patches of silicon and sulphur - all blending in with nature.

 Be careful where you step here though when you leave the trail and visit the hot pools.
 Everything is boiling here, so there is no bathing in these pools, they are extremely hot!

-A lot of people were bathing in the river, but even though there had been 123 cars on the parking lot there was enough space for everybody.
+A lot of people were bathing in the river, but even though there had been 123 cars in the parking lot, there was enough space for everybody.

-There is plenty of space as the river is long, so we just found a nice spot to begin with and then moved further down the river and tried out several spots before we found the perfect spot, where we were alone.
+There is plenty of space as the river is long, so we just found a nice spot, to begin with, and then moved further down the river.
+We tried out several spots before we found the perfect place, where we were alone.